SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A ``continue`` statement ends program execution of the current iteration of the innermost enclosing loop statement in which it occurs but does not stop execution of the loop statement.
-Program control is then transferred to the controlling expression of the enclosing loop statement.
+Program control is then transferred to the condition of the enclosing loop statement.

 In a ``for`` statement,